We have updated our Privacy Policy and Cookies Policy, by clicking any link on our sites you are giving your consent to the terms.

 Limitations

-Part 4: Transfer Files from PC to Android Wirelessly via E-mail
+Part 4: Transfer Files from PC to Android Wirelessly via E-mail (For Quick & Small Transfers)

 If you only wish to transfer a few selective files, then you can just email them to yourself.
 In this method to do PC to mobile file transfer wirelessly, we will simply attach a file on a mailing client and would later use its smartphone app to access our data.
 Sounds complicating?
 Well, all you need to do is follow these easy steps to do instant PC to mobile wireless file transfer.